jpseara/siaas-research/README.md

 # siaas-research

-Intelligent System for Automation of Security Audits (SIAAS) - Research material
+_Intelligent System for Automation of Security Audits (SIAAS) - Research material_

+In the context of the MSc in Telecommunications and Computer Engineering, at ISCTE - Instituto Universitário de Lisboa.

+By João Pedro Seara, supervised by teacher Carlos Serrão (PhD), 2023